DrawZeroPoint/RoTools/README.md

 rotools python interface in ROS environment.
 It provides:

 - [MoveIt server](scripts/roport_moveit_server.py) for controlling the robot's single kinematic chain.
-- [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of the robot.
+- [control server](src/roport_control_server.cpp) simultaneously controlling multiple kinematic chains of a robot.
+  To do so, MoveIt configuration is needed.
 - [sensing server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
 - [planner server](scripts/roport_planner_server.py) bridges ROS modules with the planning algorithm outside the ROS